All Posts

 • Always having to have a bathroom plan and to know exactly where the closest bathrooms are

-• Toxicity and horrible side effects from meds and treatments
+• Side effects and long-term risks from medications and treatments

 • Hard to treat anemia from blood loss